 - Putting in flexible road safety barriers to catch drivers who leave their lane before hitting something harder like trees, poles, ditches or other vehicles.
 Flexible barriers will be installed along the road except between Taupaki and Kumeu.

 - Adding extra lanes between Brigham Creek and Taupaki roundabout (four lanes, two in each direction) to help improve travel times in the short-term, ahead of a longer term project to reduce hold-ups on this road.

 - Putting in a flush median, which is a painted area in the middle of the road to give you more room and a safe place to wait before turning, while traffic can continue to flow.

 - Building a roundabout at the SH16/Coatesville Riverhead Highway intersection to help traffic flow better and make it safer to turn.

 - Between Huapai and Waimauku, we are considering a safer and more appropriate speed, widening bridges that are too narrow and making it safer to turn into Foster, Station and Factory Roads.

-- Creating a two-metre wide road shoulder so there’s more space for people who cycle.
+- Between Huapai and Waimauku creating a wider road shoulder so there’s more space for people who cycle.